Last Updated on: 15th October 2023, 02:55 pm

-An infection (usually bacteria, but can be viral or fungal) lead to mouth rot (also called necrotic or necrotizing stomatitis), which culminates in the tissue inside the mouth rotting and dying.
+An infection (usually bacteria, but can be viral or fungal) leads to mouth rot (necrotic or necrotizing stomatitis), which culminates in the tissue inside the mouth rotting and dying.

 If a tortoise has appetite loss, and there are physical symptoms, like a swollen, discolored mouth and gums and a white cheese-like discharge surrounding the mouth, stomatitis is most likely the cause.

 The treatment depends on what organisms cause mouth rot and the severity of the condition.
 Vets will perform various tests before commencing an appropriate treatment plan.

 Mouth rot treatment in tortoises includes oral-cleaning medications and systemic antibiotics.

 In severe cases, a tortoise may need surgery if mouth rot has spread to the skull or damaged lung tissue.
 Medication will be paired with thorough wound cleaning and dressing.

 Clean the raw flesh the mouth rot caused and change the bandages.
 This should be paired with nutritional supplements and basking time in the sun to boost the immune system.

 Although tortoises clean themselves, deep cleaning the enclosure (and everything inside) is essential because poor animal husbandry is the most common reason for mouth rot.